Safety – Good to Know

 Health care

-Læknavaktin offers medical assistance via phone outside working hours on working days, during weekends and all public holidays.
+The Medical watch office (i.
+Læknavaktin) is located in Reykjavik.
+They offer medical consultations via phone daily and on site services outside working hours on week days in addition to weekends and all public holidays.
 Phone: 1700 and 1770.

-Click here for more information on health care in Iceland.
+Click here for more information about health care in Iceland.

 Other safety issues

-Geothermal areas: The heat at geothermal active areas is often around 100°C (212 Fahrenheit) and therefore it is important to avoid contact with the hot water and stick to assigned trails.
+Geothermal areas: The heat levels at geothermal active areas is often around 100°C (212 Fahrenheit) meaning it is important for tourists to avoid contact with the hot water or the sulphurous mud pools, a person could suffer serious burns.
+Meaning it is hazardous to leave the path in these areas.

-Slippery trails: During winter, trails are often icy, in particular near waterfalls.
+Slippery trails: Walking paths and trails can be slippery when wet so walk with caution when trails are wet.
+And during winter, trails are often icy, in particular near waterfalls.
 Therefore, it is recommended to use ice cleats or ice grips.

-Travellers must follow the instructions that are given to them by warning signs and respect rails and fences because they are there for a reason.
+Travellers must follow the instructions on warning signs and respect rails and fences , they are there for a reason.